Motherhood: happiness, rainbows, smiles and love. Right?

-What’s concerning is that so many new parents are in the same boat, we just don’t talk about it.
-We shout from the rooftops when our kid sleeps through the night and eats solids.
+We shout from the rooftops when our kid sleeps through or eats solids.
 But we don’t openly talk about those nights that are spent rocking, patting, shushing, cuddling, trying desperately to get the baby to cooperate.
-We don’t talk about how tough it is to become a parent, about how drastically our world changes.
+We don’t talk often enough about how tough it is to become a parent, or how drastically our world changes.

-Here are some things you can do to make the transition much easier.
+Here are some things you can do to make the transition a little easier.

 Manage your expectations

-There are lots of expectations when it comes to parenthood – the birth you’re going to have, the kind of parent you’re going to be, the child you’re going to raise and the relationships you’re going to have.
-The problem is, that when it comes to babies, usually nothing goes as planned.
 Dr Nicole Highet, Executive Director at the Centre of Perinatal Excellence (COPE) says expectations are often completely slanted by society, and they’re setting new parents up for failure.
 “The expectation that you’re going to absolutely fall in love with your baby, it’s very much portrayed in the media,” Dr Highet explains.
 “For a lot of women, that’s not the case.
 They describe feeling numb.”
-Key here is that this is completely normal.
+Feeling numb or indifferent is completely normal.
 Bonding with babies, like any relationship, can take time.

 Talk openly with those around you